salvemundi/salvemundi.nl-laravel/README.md

 Install [NPM/NodeJS](https://nodejs.org/en/) and [Composer](https://getcomposer.org/download/)

 Set up a database.
 You can use something like [XAMPP](https://www.apachefriends.org/index.html) to accomplish this.
 Create a database, and add a user that has full access to that database.
-Keep in mind that If you are using XAMPP's php, You'll need to download an older version.
-Reason being php 7.4 is required and this project does not support php 8.0 yet.
+PHP-8.0 is officially supported.

 Create an env file.
 The example env file should get you along the way.

 If you don't want to run a webserver and database on your own computer you can also use [Docker](https://docs.docker.com/get-docker/).
 I have made a Dockerfile that you will have to build first.
+Before starting up docker, make sure that the database host is set to `db` in your .env file.

-However, you can just do: `docker compose up -d`.
+Afterwards you can just do: `chmod +X docker-start.sh && docker-compose up -d`.

+If for some reason you are using windows, make sure the `docker-start.sh` file is executable.
+When still getting permission denied errors for `docker-start.sh` then you may also set the permission correctly inside of the docker-container.
+- `docker exec -it <container id> bash`
+- `chmod +X docker-start.sh`

+You can find the container id by running `docker ps`.

 That will startup the project, however this may take a while due to database seeding.

 We are using [Microsoft Graph](https://docs.microsoft.com/en-us/graph/), therefore we have API tokens.